Hello, we are Chris and Brittany! Thank you so much for taking the time to get to know us and learn about our journey to become parents.

 “Chris and Brittany are the best friends you could ever hope for.
 Chris took an entire day off work to take me to and pick me up from surgery.
 I have four kids and Chris and Brittany have been there for all or it: graduation, a family trip the Outer Banks and showing Ky (our 3rd) that piano is cool.
 Chris helped Ky prep to play piano at my wedding.
 We got married at our home and only invited 25 people, and Chris and Brittany were invited.

 Chris and Brittany are kind, responsible, and two of my tight circle or friends.
 I trust them with everything in my life.
 And they’re also fun.
-They will be the best parents ever.”"
+They will be the best parents ever.”

 I know you’ve already read a lot about me but I thought it may be helpful to get to know me a bit more- like how I spend my days and what brings me joy.